Skip to content

 MEDAIRE'S RESPONSE

-• During the initial consultation with MedAire, the medical team ruled out a cardiac event and identified the symptoms as likely stress-induced—possibly a panic attack.
+1. Initial consultation with MedAire: Medical ruled out a cardiac event and identified the symptoms as likely stress-induced—possibly a panic attack.

-• This opened the door to a deeper conversation.
-The crewmember, initially reluctant, admitted he had been struggling emotionally since the funeral and had recently been experiencing panic attacks and suicidal thoughts.
+2. This opened the door to a deeper conversation: Initially reluctant to disclose, the crewmember admitted to the MedAire nurse that he had been struggling, recently experiencing panic attacks and suicidal thoughts.

-• He was safely removed from the environment.
-While he continued with the remote mental health support, MedAire facilitated psychiatric support for his return to home location to ensure appropriate therapies were commenced in a timely manner so the panic attacks could be better controlled.
+5. He was safely removed from the environment: MedAire facilitated further support for his return to home location to ensure appropriate therapies were commenced in a timely manner so the panic attacks could be better controlled.

 KEY LEARNING POINTS